MinaProtocol/mina/rfcs/0017-long-fork-consensus.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* security proof of min-window
+* security proof of min-epoch
-* proof adding voting does not break min-window
+* proof adding voting does not break min-epoch
 * careful analysis of different scenarior where the 51% honesty assumption could be violated, what could play out, and operationally what different parties should plan to do